OpenModelica/BioChem/README.md

 ## License

-Copyright &copy; 2005-2008 MathCore Engineering AB, Linköpings universitet and Modelica Association
+Copyright &copy; 2005-2014 Wolfram MathCore AB, Linköpings universitet and Modelica Association

 This Modelica package is free software and the use is completely at your own risk;
 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2)